Constructing coherent spatial memory in LLM agents through graph rectification: Dataset Refinement Details

 \item \textbf{Naming Conflict Resolution}: Eliminate edges that cause indirect conflicts through transitive spatial relationships.
 When different paths lead to inconsistent positional inferences for the same location, edges in the indirect paths are removed.

 \item \textbf{Self-Loop Removal}: Delete all self-referential edges where a node points to itself, as these do not represent meaningful spatial transitions. \end{enumerate}

 This refinement process removes a total of 160 edges, reducing the edge count from 1,673 to 1,513.
-The resulting conflict-free dataset (\texttt{data\_fixed}) contains edges that represent valid topological relationships with clear spatial semantics.
+The resulting refined dataset (\texttt{data\_fixed}) retains edges that represent valid topological relationships with clear spatial semantics, and serves as the ground-truth reference for the LLM mapping and repair experiments.
+The 42 conflict-bearing input graphs used in Table~\ref{tab:mango_frontier} aggregate to 534 conflicts introduced when gpt-4.1 maps the refined walkthroughs into navigation graphs.

+\paragraph{From Grid-Based Games to Real-World Novels.} Our refined MANGO dataset uses standardized cardinal directions (north, south, east, west, etc.) and unit distances, which simplifies conflict detection through discrete symbolic matching.
+However, real-world novels present continuous spatial descriptions with arbitrary angles and imprecise distances.
+In such settings, conflicts may be obscured by accumulated continuous errors, and novels often lack precise angular or distance information altogether.

+To bridge this gap, we employ a discretization approach: angles are binned into finite directional categories, and distances are partitioned into coarse ranges (e.g., near, medium, far).
+We further apply elastic optimization based on conflict severity, allowing tolerance thresholds to adapt dynamically.
+Under appropriate configurations, this approach improves mapping success for real novels.
+For instance, Figure~\ref{fig:problem-overview} demonstrates our system's performance on chapters 16--17 of \textit{Dream of the Red Chamber}, achieving node recall of $94.3\%$ (an $8.6$ percentage point improvement) and edge recall of $88.2\%$ (a $55.8$ percentage point improvement).
+However, the discretization strategy also increases false positive rates, as approximate binning may introduce spurious conflicts or miss genuine errors masked by coarse granularity.

 \paragraph{Topological Conflicts.} These occur when an edge violates expected spatial symmetry or consistency.
 For example, in dataset \texttt{zork2}, a topological conflict is triggered when the system observes \texttt{ledge in ravine -- down --> deep ford}, whereas the expected reverse transition from earlier was \texttt{deep ford -- north --> ledge in ravine}.
 Based on this prior observation, the forward edge should have been labeled \texttt{south}, not \texttt{down}.